reactome/release-update-dois/downloadDirectory/README.md

 <b>Note</b>: The `ReactomeBook` and `CreateReleaseTarball` steps still use the old Perl scripts found <a href="https://github.com/reactome/Release/tree/master/scripts/release/download_directory">here</a>.
 This means that, to generate the associated files, the `Download Directory` step will need to be run in either a docker container with the <a href="https://github.com/reactome/Release">Release</a> project usable, or on the release server. `Download Directory` can be run anywhere despite this, but if these steps aren't commented out in <a href="https://github.com/reactome/data-release-pipeline/blob/feature/download-directory/downloadDirectory/src/main/resources/stepsToRun.config">stepsToRun.config</a> (see below), they will report errors.
 <br>

+If the `DownloadDirectory` step is run from the `release.pl` wrapper on the release server, the files will appear in `/usr/local/reactomes/Reactome/production/Website/static/download/`, in the folder corresponding to the current release.
+When the jar file is run directly, the files will appear in `/usr/local/gkb/scripts/release/download_directory/`, in the folder corresponding to the current release.

 <b> Running specific modules of Download Directory </b>

 Specific files can be generated via the <a href="https://github.com/reactome/data-release-pipeline/blob/feature/download-directory/downloadDirectory/src/main/resources/stepsToRun.config">stepsToRun.config</a> file found at `src/main/resources`.
 This file contains a list of all steps that will be run during the `Download Directory` process.